 NOTE Additional requirements for the marking on controls and instruments are specified in this collateral standard, together with the technical requirements, giving rise to requirements on markings.
-These requirements are also listed in BBB.1.
+These requirements are also listed in Annex B.

-6.7 Indicator lights and push-buttons
+5.1 Indicator lights and controls